techworldwithmurali/kubernetes-zero-to-hero/200 Essential Kubernetes Interview and Real-Time Troubleshooting Questions.md

 - **D. To configure networking between pods**
 **Correct Answer:** **B. To store non-identifying metadata about resources**
 **Explanation:** Annotations are key-value pairs used to store non-identifying metadata for resources, such as timestamps, configuration details, or information for external tools.

 ---

-Certainly!
-Here’s the continuation with more Kubernetes questions:

----